Menu

 As you approach Delft, you’ll enter the historic heart of the city through the southeast corner, where the iconic Oostpoort awaits.
 This 15th-century city gate, with its twin Gothic spires rising above the waterway, offers a charming introduction to the city’s rich heritage.

 Delft is a vibrant blend of history and culture.
-It is filled with magnificent churches, an impressive old town hall, and a large town square surrounded by lively cafes and bars.
-The city is adorned with beautiful brick and stone architecture that spans centuries, creating a quintessential Dutch atmosphere.
+It features magnificent churches, an impressive old town hall, and a large town square surrounded by lively cafes and bars.
+The city is adorned with beautiful brick-and-stone architecture spanning centuries, creating a quintessential Dutch atmosphere.

 Delft makes for a perfect day trip, but if you’re lucky enough, you can stay overnight and continue to explore its unique charm.